mmomtchev/Forez/README.md

 A Count of Forez took part in all of these crusades: Guy III during the Fourth Crusade, both Guy IV and Guy V - according to this new theory - during the Barons Crusade and only Guy V during the Seventh Crusade.

 The only one to have died from illness while traveling was Guy IV.
 Guy III died next to Jerusalem and it is buried in the church in Acre.
 Guy V returned to France where he is buried.
-Guy IV's coffin was famously carried (still left to check the church records in Montbrison!!!) from Italy, which makes him a very probable candidate.
+Guy IV's coffin was famously carried from Italy, which makes him a very probable candidate.
+Willelme III also passes through the exact region of Kondofrey on his way to the Holy Land, which is also worth noting.
+He, supposedly, dies in battle during the siege of Nicaea, but this statement cannot be traced back to a primary source.

 ### Possible theories